-Big pores on your face, nose, or cheeks are one of the most common skin insecurities.
+Large pores on your face are one of the most common skin insecurities.
 Thanks to Photoshop and Facetune, many of us have been indoctrinated to believe in the myth of poreless beauty.
 A desire to tighten pores is one of the most common treatments patients seek from dermatologists.
-Here is what we know about how to shrink pores naturally, according to recent medical research.
+Here is what we know about how to help minimize pores naturally, according to recent medical research.

 There are several causes of large pores.

 Genetics — So many things (like the size of our hair follicles) can make pores look enlarged.
 Your skin might be healthy — even thriving — and have visible pores because it’s in the family.

 Oil production — If you’re a super-oily skin type, you might notice your pores look bigger.
 This may be a symptom of seborrhea (or excessive oil production).

 Sun damage — Sun exposure breaks down collagen, which is the support structure of the skin surrounding pores — meaning that pores can appear larger when that support breaks down.
 This is just one of the many reasons you should wear sunscreen!